Creating Big Maps Using Multiple Batteries

 The best part of Map Pilot is its ability to help mappers estimate and optimize the flight path required to map a given area.
 Even when this area will require more than one battery to complete, Map Pilot will estimate the number of batteries required and keep track of where each battery leaves off.

 After the aircraft lands, power it down normally, swap the battery and power it back up normally.
-As soon as the camera preview window has live video in it again and the red triangle has shown back up, the aircraft is ready to manually takeoff and upload the remainder of the flight.
+As soon as the camera preview window has live video in it again and the red triangle has shown back up, the aircraft is ready to upload the remainder of the flight and takeoff again.

 When planning a mission, the requirement for multiple batteries is denoted in the Flight Plan Statistics pullout (top left) and also on the map shown by the alternating white and grey flight paths.
 The image below shows a flight plan which will require 4 batteries.

 Mission Planning only takes the Battery Maximum Flight Duration setting into account.
 Battery Timer settings from 11 to 18 minutes will be reflected in the estimated flight duration and flight path estimations.
 Battery Limited operation simply reflects a battery duration of 24 minutes which is longer than any DJI aircraft can currently fly (aside from the Matrice with two batteries).
 Estimates for Battery Limited operation will be less accurate than the Battery Timer settings.

 There are three things that can bring an aircraft home to swap out a battery: